Mike Fratello: Rhode Island (1970–1972)

 Fratello then went on to the University of Rhode Island as a graduate assistant assigned to head coach Tom Carmody, also coaching the University of Rhode Island freshman basketball team.

 James Madison (1972–1975)

 Fratello was an assistant coach at James Madison University under Lou Campanelli.

 Villanova (1975–1978)

 Fratello was an assistant coach at Villanova under Rollie Massimino before going to the NBA as an assistant coach for the Atlanta Hawks during Hubie Brown's tenure.

 Atlanta Hawks (1983–1990)

 Fratello coached the Hawks for seven seasons and posted a 324–250 record, making the post-season playoffs five times and winning the Central Division in 1987 with 57 wins.
 Fratello was named Coach of the Year for the 1985–86 NBA season.
 His NBA career stats are 667 wins and 548 losses for a .549 average.
 His teams have qualified for the playoffs in eleven of his 16 seasons as a head coach.

-One of the most respected basketball minds despite having never won an NBA championship as a head coach, Fratello ranks 19th on the NBA's all-time win list and 21st in games coached.